-The development of gene therapy may have quietened this line of questioning, along with many other lines that have gradually withered on the vine.
+The development of gene therapy may have quietened this line of atheistic questioning, along with other atheistic lines of reasoning, that have gradually withered on the vine.
 It is no longer a rhetorical question because viruses are being used to treat genetic diseases by counteracting abnormal genes.

 The latest example is the possible cure of some forms of haemophilia, the bleeding disease that disables those who have it.
 This treatment uses viruses.
 Just as antibiotics target an invading bacteria, so these viruses target an abnormal gene.

 Gene therapy uses various techniques.
 One method is to ‘silence’ the offending defective gene, which has had encouraging success with Huntington’s disease, a devastating neurodegenerative disease compared to a mixture of Alzheimer’s, Parkinson’s and motor neurone disease rolled into one, and fatal in middle age.